10 Nonlinear Regressors

 )

 Table 10.1 gives the parameter estimates from this model.
-We can see the estimates are reasonable, though the standard errors can be somewhat large.
+We can see the estimates are reasonable, though the confidence intervals can be somewhat wide.
 A larger sample size would be helpful here.

 While adding polynomial terms individually, as in Example 10.1, is perfectly reasonable, it can have numerical disadvantages.
 If the predictor \(X_1\) has a large range, \(X_1^d\) can be very large (for large \(X_1\)) or very close to 0 (for \(|X_1| < 1)\), and in both cases floating-point numbers may not be sufficient to represent \(X_1^d\) with full accuracy.
 This will cause the estimated \(\hat \beta\) to differ from what it should be when calculated precisely.
 Also, again depending on the range of \(X_1\), the regressors \(X_1^d\) and \(X_1^{d+1}\) can be highly correlated (i.e. nearly linearly dependent), causing the estimated variances for their coefficient estimates to be very large.